 After you put up a pot of water to boil for the spaghetti, place the chicken breasts in a lightly greased skillet and sprinkle it with some seasoning.
 Once it starts to cook a bit, dump in the vegetables and cover the skillet with a lid.
 After a few minutes, add some more seasoning to the vegetables and a bit of teriyaki sauce, to taste.
-Once the meat, veggies, and your starch of choice are fully cooked, it’s time to plate your protein and veggie-filled meal!
-Once you’ve mastered the art of DIY Chinese, that greasy takeout you always order it will look far less appealing!
+Once the meat, veggies, and your starch of choice are fully cooked, it's time to plate your protein and veggie-filled meal.

 Chicken Fajita Salad

-What You’ll Need: Cubed chicken breasts, Mexican seasoning (Mrs. Dash Fiesta Lime Seasoning Blend), sliced bell peppers, sliced onion, drained and dried black beans, chopped romaine lettuce, sliced avocado, low-sodium salsa (we like Newman’s Own Mild.)
+What You'll Need: Cubed chicken breasts, Mexican seasoning (we like Mrs. Dash Fiesta Lime Seasoning Blend), sliced bell peppers, sliced onion, drained and dried black beans, chopped romaine lettuce, sliced avocado, low-sodium salsa (we like Newman's Own Mild)

-See ya, Chipotle!
-With a dish this easy whip up, you won’t need to waste your hard earned cash on pre-made food again.
+See ya, Chipotle.
+Thanks to this quick and easy recipe, you won't need to waste your hard-earned cash on pre-made food again.
 Throw the chicken and veggies on a lightly greased skillet, sprinkle it with Mexican seasoning, and cover with a lid.
 Once the meat is cooked and the veggies are soft, remove from the heat and allow it to cool.
 Next, begin to construct your salad.
 Start with the greens and then pile on the avocado and salsa.
 Last, top it off with the chicken and veggie mixture.

 Grilled Steak with Roasted Asparagus & Brown Rice

-What You’ll Need: ½ cup balsamic vinegar, ¼ cup low-sodium soy sauce, 2 tablespoons honey, crushed red pepper, chopped scallions, sirloin tip side or top round steak, asparagus (one of these 25 Best Foods That Beat Bloating, olive oil, salt, pepper brown rice
+What You'll Need: 1/2 cup balsamic vinegar, 1/4 cup low-sodium soy sauce, 2 tablespoons honey, crushed red pepper, chopped scallions, sirloin tip side or top round steak, asparagus, olive oil, salt, pepper brown rice

-If you’re a fan of Insalata Caprese apps from Italian restaurants, you’ll surely be a fan of this entree-sized bed of greens.
-To make one at home, toss spinach or your favorite green into a large bowl, and top with ingredients two through eight.
-Serve with toasted whole grain pita for a complete and filling meal.
+If you're a fan of Insalata Caprese apps from Italian restaurants, you'll be a fan of this entree-sized bed of greens, too.
+To make this stress-free recipe at home, toss spinach or your favorite green into a large bowl, and top with ingredients two through eight.
+Serve with a toasted whole-grain pita for a complete and filling meal.